top of page

 What to expect at this workshop?

-An overarching objective of the workshop is to renew and enhance participants’ enthusiasm about learning EBP, and to kindle their imagination about ways to improve their learning and incorporation of the concepts into clinical practice.
-After participation in the Evidence-Based Practice workshop, the learner will develop the knowledge base and/or skill set to:
+The overarching objective of the workshop is to renew and enhance participants’ enthusiasm about learning and applying EBP knowledge, skills and attitudes and to kindle their imagination about ways to improve their learning and incorporation of the concepts into clinical or public health practice.
+After participation in the EBNP workshop, the learner will:

-• Understand and describe the process of incorporating Evidence-Based Practice into clinical practice
+Understand and describe the process of incorporating evidence-based practice into clinical, health service and/or public health practice

 1. Systematic error vs random error